“You’re off to Great Places! Today is your day! Your mountain is waiting, So… get on your way!” ― Dr. Seuss, “Oh, the Places You’ll Go!”

 If possible, talk with your teenagers about the decision to move overseas, ask for their input and listen to their input.
 While you, the parents make the final decision, it is important to let your teenagers know that you respect their opinions.

-Do no blame hormones
+Do not blame hormones

 Do not just blame hormones as a culprit for added moodiness and negative emotions.
 Although the fluctuating hormones may accentuate the grief of leaving, they do not make the grief any less real.
 Teenagers are experiencing an extreme loss during relocation.
 A recommended book for teens with simple ideas for understanding and expressing grief is Healing your Grieving Heart for Teens: 100 Practical Ideas, by Alan D. Wolfelt.
 Although this book deals with the grief experienced in losing a loved one, it can also be applied to the loss from moving.